-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in 3M dust masks lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focuses on the representation of plaintiffs in 3M dust mask lawsuits.
 We are handling individual litigation nationwide and currently accepting new black lung disease cases in all 50 states.

-Free Consultation Evaluation: Again, if you got black lung disease after using 3M dust masks or respirator, you should contact our law firm immediately for a free consultation.
+Free Consultation Evaluation: Again, if you got black lung disease after using 3M dust masks or respirators, you should contact our law firm immediately for a free consultation.
 You may be entitled to a settlement by filing a suit and our law firm can help with a free case evaluation.